EyeSeeTea/dashboard-reports/README.md

 ### About Plugins

-From DHIS2 v2.39, a new way to embed visualizations is available, but is not yet widely documented.
-Some apps expose a `plugin.html` file, which can be included as an iframe, and then initialization and communication is leveraged by `postMessage`.
+There are two ways to include visualizations:

+-   Using iframes: Supported by newer features of the app platform
+-   Using JavaScript plugins (Legacy): Maintained for backward compatibility

-Reference implementation can be found in the `PluginContents` component.
+The reference implementation for iframes can be found in the `VisualizationContents` component.
+In the future, the [App Runtime Plugin component](https://developers.dhis2.org/docs/app-runtime/components/plugin/) may replace this component.

-Not all types of visualizations are supported yet with this new approach, so we still support Legacy Plugins for some cases.
+Legacy visualizations are implemented in the `LegacyVisualizationContents` component.
+This approach is retained for backwards compatibility and to support visualizations not yet compatible with the iframe plugin architecture.

 #### Legacy Plugins